Antipsychotic medications don't ‘cure’ psychosis, but they are often effective in reducing and controlling many symptoms, including:

 Side effects of antipsychotic medications

-- Loss of menstrual periods in women
+- loss of menstrual periods in women

-- Fluid retention
+- fluid retention

-- Dry mouth
+- dry mouth

 It is important to remember that the same medication can affect different people in different ways.
 Not everyone will have the same unwanted side effects.

-Discuss antipsychotic medication side effects with your doctor
+Managing medication side effects

-- Suggest that you change the time of day the medication is taken.
+- change the dose of the medication

 Where to get help